coddelin/docs-v8-JsEngine/blog/v8-release-86.md

 ---
-title: 'V8 release v8.6'
+title: "V8 release v8.6"
-author: 'Ingvar Stepanyan ([@RReverser](https://twitter.com/RReverser)), a keyboard fuzzer'
+author: "Ingvar Stepanyan ([@RReverser](https://twitter.com/RReverser)), a keyboard fuzzer"
 avatars:
- - 'ingvar-stepanyan'
+ - "ingvar-stepanyan"
 date: 2020-09-21
 tags:
  - release
-description: 'V8 release v8.6 brings respectful code, performance improvements, and normative changes.'
+description: "V8 release v8.6 brings respectful code, performance improvements, and normative changes."
-tweet: '1308062287731789825'
+tweet: "1308062287731789825"
 ---
 Every six weeks, we create a new branch of V8 as part of our [release process](https://v8.dev/docs/release-process).
 Each version is branched from V8’s Git master immediately before a Chrome Beta milestone.
 Today we’re pleased to announce our newest branch, [V8 version 8.6](https://chromium.googlesource.com/v8/v8.git/+log/branch-heads/8.6), which is in beta until its release in coordination with Chrome 86 Stable in several weeks.
 V8 v8.6 is filled with all sorts of developer-facing goodies.
 This post provides a preview of some of the highlights in anticipation of the release.